SC4214/WorkflowManager/README.md

 When you first open the application, you will see the login screen.
 If you do not have an account, click the **"Register"** button to create one.

-The account creation window will open.
+The account creation window opens.
 The Email field accepts either a username or an email address, depending on system configuration.
 Password requirements may vary depending on system configuration.
 Type in both the desired username/email and password, confirm your password in the **"Confirm Password"** field, and click **"Create"**.
+**Result**: A success confirmation appears.
+Click **OK** and proceed to Login.

 *Note: email/usernames are unique within the system.*

-### Successful Account Creation

-If account creation is successful, you will be presented with a Success confirmation.
-Click **"OK"** and proceed to Login.

 ### Common Errors